-As on May 31, 2023our Company is executing 4 (four) ongoing projects which include 1 (one) of road construction and 3 (three) of civil construction with an aggregate order book value of ₹ 15,755 lakhs.
-Further, as on May 31, 2023, we also have work orders allotted (but work started), comprising of 1 (one) civil construction works with an aggregate order book value of ₹ 397.00 lakhs.
+As on August 31, 2023, our Company is executing 5 (five) ongoing projects which include 1 (one) of road construction and 4 (four) EPC projects with an aggregate order book value of ₹23,550 Lakhs.

 We intend to bid and execute larger projects of various authorities by entering into partnerships with various other players in the roads, bridges and water supply projects segment of the infrastructure industry in the near future.